forfudan/MojoMiji/src/docs/move/common.md

 Definition keywords are used to define variables, functions, structs, classes, etc.

-#### Variable definition
+#### Variables

-In Python, we do not use any keyword to define variables.
+In Python, we do not use any keyword to define and create variables.
 We just assign a value to a variable name.
 For example:

 ```python
 def main():